Part 3.1: Implementing plugin functionality

 1 A logging mechanism has already been set up for us.
 This will come in handy when we learn about debugging and logging later.

 2 Read the pattern used for title comparisons from the results page configuration and assign it to prefixToMatch.
 The getCurrentProfileConfig helper method reads results page configuration.
-This call reads the value of the plugin.title-prefix-plugin.config.pattern key.
+This call reads the value of the plugin.title-prefix.config.pattern key.

 4 Check for the existence of the pattern configuration value because that is required for this plugin to run and it may have not been set in configuration.
 If the values are not set then the plugin can’t run so it should exit graciously.